By Madhubala Solanki

 3. By the wakif – As per Abu Yusuf, whose view is followed in India, even if the wakif has not reserved the right to remove the mutawalli in wakf deed, he can still remove the mutawalli.

 DIFFERENCE BETWEEN WAQF AND TRUST

-Both, in waqf as well as in trusts, the property is detained and its usufruct is utilised for religious or charitable purposes.
-But, a waqf under Muslim personal law may be distinguished from a trust at least on following matters:
+Both, in waqf as well as in trusts, the property is detained and its usufruct is utilized for religious or charitable purposes.
+But, a waqf under Muslim personal law may be distinguished from a trust at least on the following matters:

-(1) A waqf may be constituted only for those purposes which are recognised as religious, pious or charitable in Islam whereas, a trust may be constituted for any lawful object.
+(1) A waqf may be constituted only for those purposes which are recognized as religious, pious or charitable in Islam whereas, a trust may be constituted for any lawful object.